 A16 Levelling Up Fund improvements

-The planned projects are:
+The projects were:

 • A16 / Marsh Lane Roundabout, Boston: Construction of a new dedicated free-flow lane for A16 northbound to allow for a further dedicated right-turn lane into the Marsh Lane Industrial Estate, making it quicker for freight vehicles accessing and egressing Marsh Lane.
-An enhanced non-motorised user crossing across Marsh Lane arm will also be built.
+An enhanced non-motorised user crossing across Marsh Lane arm was also built.

 • A151 Camel Gate Junction Active Mode Improvements, Spalding: Provision of a two-way segregated cycle track on the east side of Camel Gate, signalised crossing, widening of the existing shared use path on Holbeach Road and to improve connections to the Springfield Outlet area.